tecruz/AndroidBaseApplication/README.md

 ### The check task

-To ensure that your code is valid and stable use check:
+To ensure that test are running:

 ```
-./gradlew check
+./gradlew runAllTests